roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

 python src/client.py
 ```

-Result in the following output in the client
+It results in the following output in the client

 ```
 // client